conan-io/docs/integrations/visual_studio/creating_packages.rst

             self.cpp_info.libs = ["HelloLib"]

-This recipe is using the (:ref:)`MSBuild() build helper <msbuild>` to build the ``sln`` project.
-If our recipe has ``requires``, the ``MSBUILD`` helper will also take care of inject all the needed information from the requirements, as include directories, library names, definitions, flags etc to allow our project to locate the declared dependencies.

-The recipe contains also a ``test_package`` folder with a simple example consuming application.
+The recipe contains a ``test_package`` folder with a simple example consuming application.
 In this example, the consuming application is using CMake to build, but it could also use Visual Studio too.
 We have left the CMake one because it is the default generated with :command:`conan new`, and also to show that packages created from Visual Studio projects can also